Traditional Scottish Breakfast: Morning Rolls and Fillings

 A Brief Guide to Scottish Morning Rolls

 Morning rolls in Scotland today are eaten at any time of day and may include cold meat and salad for lunch, jam as a snack (particularly popular in days of old with children) or leftover roasted meats with pickle or mustard.
-There is no limit really to what can be used to fill a Scottish roll but this page will look at some of the more popular breakfast options, which are also selected at other times of the day—particularly for lunch, by those who have skipped breakfast.
+There is no limit, really, to what can be used to fill a Scottish roll, but this article will look at some of the more popular breakfast options, which are also selected at other times of the day—particularly for lunch, by those who have skipped breakfast.

 Roll and Link Sausages

 Link sausages are the more widely recognisable sausage type found in Scotland.
 Although link sausages (beef or pork) are occasionally eaten on rolls at breakfast time, they are nowhere near as popular in this respect as Lorne.
 Link sausages are more associated in Scotland with the traditional steak pie.

 There are often two big mistakes made with cooking link sausages:

 - Firstly, they should never be pricked (pierced) with a fork prior to cooking them, as this serves only to allow the moisture and the flavour to disappear in to the pan and make the sausages bland and dry.

 - Secondly, in order to stop them bursting (this is what piercing is designed to achieve), they should simply be fried in a little oil over a very low heat for fifteen to twenty minutes, rather than a high one for a fraction of that time.

 Bacon in the UK is very different from many other parts of the world, particularly North America.
 This is for the simple reason that the meat is obtained from a different part of the pig.
 In the UK, bacon is from the back or side of the pig and not from the belly.
 This means it looks and tastes very different in other locales.